Paul McCartney: 1960–1970: The Beatles

-In 1961, Sutcliffe left the band, and McCartney reluctantly became their bass player.
+In 1961, Sutcliffe left the band, and McCartney became their bass player.
+It is disputed whether he did so reluctantly or actively sought out the role.
 While in Hamburg, they recorded professionally for the first time and were credited as the Beat Brothers, who were the backing band for English singer Tony Sheridan on the single "My Bonnie".
 This resulted in attention from Brian Epstein, who was a key figure in their subsequent development and success.
 He became their manager in January 1962.
 Ringo Starr replaced Best in August, and the band had their first hit, "Love Me Do", in October, becoming popular in the UK in 1963, and in the US a year later.
 The fan hysteria became known as "Beatlemania", and the press sometimes referred to McCartney as the "cute Beatle".
 McCartney co-wrote (with Lennon) several of their early hits, including "I Saw Her Standing There", "She Loves You", "I Want to Hold Your Hand" (1963) and "Can't Buy Me Love" (1964).

 In August 1965, the Beatles released the McCartney composition "Yesterday", featuring a string quartet.
 Included on the Help!
 LP, the song was the group's first recorded use of classical music elements and their first recording that involved only a single band member.
 "Yesterday" became one of the most covered songs in popular music history.
 Later that year, during recording sessions for the album Rubber Soul, McCartney began to supplant Lennon as the dominant musical force in the band.
 Musicologist Ian MacDonald wrote, "from [1965] ...
 [McCartney] would be in the ascendant not only as a songwriter, but also as instrumentalist, arranger, producer, and de facto musical director of the Beatles."
 Critics described Rubber Soul as a significant advance in the refinement and profundity of the band's music and lyrics.
 Considered a high point in the Beatles catalogue, both Lennon and McCartney said they had written the music for the song "In My Life".
 McCartney said of the album, "we'd had our cute period, and now it was time to expand."
 Recording engineer Norman Smith stated that the Rubber Soul sessions exposed indications of increasing contention within the band: "the clash between John and Paul was becoming obvious ... [and] as far as Paul was concerned, George [Harrison] could do no right—Paul was absolutely finicky."